 Try swing dancing, waltz, contra, salsa or country line dancing.
 Most community dances offer a free lesson before the main event, or you can build your confidence with lessons at a dance studio (spangly costumes not required!).

 Want to see the world?
 Whether you’re planning the ultimate barbecue road trip or want to sip wine at a Parisian cafe, with your newly flexible schedule, retirement is the perfect time to travel.
+You might not be able to go anywhere just yet, but it’s never too early to start planning.
+Check out our wishlist for the best travel accessories to bring with you!

 Have you always dreamed of getting into photography?
 These days there are plenty of affordable, entry-level digital SLR cameras to choose from.
 Get started with a photography class to learn your craft and make new friends.

-Through taking photos, you can explore your city, engage with nature, document your travels, and capture moments with your family.
+Through taking photos, you can explore your city, engage with nature, document your travels and capture moments with your family.
 You’ll gain technical skills, develop your artistic side and create something special to share with others.